aae-stats/aae.db/README.md

 ```

+### Downloading extra information on sites, surveys, and species

 There are several helper functions to extract information on sites or species.
 This information can be filtered based on the sites or species in a downloaded data table, or with regex expressions.

 ```